TomtomEh/freqtrade-websocket/README.md

 - Implement new_candle, new_ob or new_ticker to process new data (be carefull with the amount of computation, you will usually have a call every second)
 - Call pair_info.buy() and pair_info.sell() to trigger a buy or a sell
 # How to directly trigger a buy and sell and choose the price.
-To directly trigger a buy or sell, BinanceStream must have a refernce to the freqtradebot class.
+To directly trigger a buy or sell, BinanceStream must have a reference to the freqtradebot class.
 It requires adding the following line into freqtradebot.py:
 ```python
 self.strategy.set_ft(self)